Ethics for MassachusettsCode: 20-EMA

 Add to Cart

-Objective: A course covering standards of professional conduct and business practices adhered to by accountants such as CPAs, CMAs, and CFMs in order to enhance their profession and maximize idealism, justice and fairness when dealing with the public, clients and other members of their profession.
-It also outlines business ethics in workplace and discusses how to develop business ethics programs.
-The Sarbanes-Oxley Act and its impact on business ethics and the CPA’s responsibilities are summarized.
+This is an ethics course for Massachusettscovering standards of professional conduct and business practices adhered to by accountants such as CPAs in order to enhance their profession and maximize idealism, justice and fairness when dealing with the public, clients and other members of their profession.
+It also presents an approach ‐‐the threats and safeguards approach –to coping with ethical dilemmas.
+The Sarbanes‐Oxley Act and its impact on business ethics, new internal control requirements, and the CPA’s responsibilities are summarized.
 Finally, rules and regulations from the Massachusetts Board of Public Accountancy are presented.

 Category: Regulatory Ethics